alchemy-fullstack-js-spring-2018/array-methods/README.md

 ## Array Methods

-Implementing functions for arrays that are similar to how they already exist in the JavaScript array object
+Implementing functions for arrays better than how JS already does it.

 ## Getting Started

+Clone down repo and test using mocha!